egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 **5.** Suppose we have a classification task with many classes.
 An example is when you have to predict the next word in a sentence -- the next word can be one of many, many possible words.
 If we have to calculate the probabilities for all classes, it’ll be prohibitively expensive.
 Instead, we can calculate the probabilities for a small set of candidate classes.
 This method is called candidate sampling.
 Name and explain some of the candidate sampling algorithms.

 Consider (xi,Ti) ∈ L where xi are the features, Ti are the labels and L is a large universe.
 F(x,y) is our compatibility function.
 By using F, our goal is to explain the pattern(s) behind all (xi,Ti) pairs.
-When L is too large, computing F(x,y) can be really compututationally expensive.
-When then happens, we try to pick a sample group called Candidates Ci ⊂ L and compute function F only in Ci domain.
+When L is too large, computing F(x,y) can be really computationally expensive.
+When that happens, we try to pick a sample group called Candidates Ci ⊂ L and compute function F only in Ci domain.
 Generally Ci consists of the real targets Ti and randomly selected samples belonging to other classes Si

 Ci = Ti U Si